4 Simple Methods to Combat Holiday Weight Gain

 How much exercise and time is needed to make a difference?

 Great question.
 When it comes to weight gain or loss.
 The equation is simple.
 When calorie intake is greater than the number of calories being burned the result is weight gain.
 When calorie intake is less than the number of calories being burned the result is weight loss.

 A great way to boost your metabolism and strengthen your muscles.
 Try doing a 3 set circuit of 20 pushups and 40 air squats.
-This means do 20 pushups (drop to your knees if needed) and immediately follow with 40 air squats (ensure you legs are parallel when at your low point and your knees do not go over your toes), take a 20 second break, and repeat for a total of 3 sets.
+This means do 20 pushups (drop to your knees if needed) and immediately follow with 40 air squats (ensure your legs are parallel when at your low point and your knees do not go over your toes), take a 20-second break, and repeat for a total of 3 sets.